alfficcadenti/splinterlands-bot/README.md

 ### Edge cases:

-- when a player fled the battle: to be removed from the stats
+- when a player fled the battle: the match is not recorded